CxELabs/M365HOL/instructions.md

 For this task, you are asked to delegate admin access to monitor a dedicated group of users for a specific region, without adding them to the Global Admin management role.

-> :memo: Cloud App Security Global admin role is not the same as the Office 365 Global admin role.
+> [!NOTE] Cloud App Security Global admin role is not the same as the Office 365 Global admin role.
-> Although the Office 365 Global admins are automatically granted the Cloud App Security Global admin role, you can grant users MCAS Global Admin role without adding them to the Office 365 Global admins.
+> [!NOTE] Although the Office 365 Global admins are automatically granted the Cloud App Security Global admin role, you can grant users MCAS Global Admin role without adding them to the Office 365 Global admins.